15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 7. Wilkinson DJ, Hossain T, Hill DS, et al. Effects of leucine and its metabolite β-hydroxy-β-methylbutyrate on human skeletal muscle protein metabolism.
 Journal of Physiology.
 2013;591(11):2911–2923.

 8. FDA.
-Approved drug products: GLP-1 receptor agonists for type 2 diabetes and weight management.
+Approved drug products: GLP-1 receptor agonists for type 2 diabetes, obesity, and chronic weight management.
 U.S. Food and Drug Administration.
 2024.

-Disclaimer: This article is intended for informational and educational purposes only.
-Many peptides discussed are not FDA-approved for human treatment use and are sold exclusively for research purposes.
-The information presented does not constitute medical advice, diagnosis, or treatment recommendations.
+Disclaimer: This article is for educational and research-information purposes only.
+The research peptides discussed — including BPC-157 and TB-500 — are not FDA-approved for human use and are sold exclusively for laboratory research, not human consumption.
+The information here does not constitute medical advice, diagnosis, or treatment.

 Always consult a qualified healthcare professional before using any peptide or supplement.
 PrymaLab does not encourage or condone the use of research peptides for self-medication.